NASA Lunar sample 60015 on display at Space Center Houston Lunar Samples Vault, at NASA's Johnson Space Center

 For smaller text in the current font.

-Can be used with the class or <small> tag.
+Can be used with the class names or <small> tag.

 .font-meta